José Luís Mena Barreto: Later years and death

 On 10 April 1871, more than a year after the Paraguayan ended, José Luís was promoted to field marshal (present-day divisional general), the third-highest rank in the Brazilian army (below lieutenant general and army marshal).
 He was appointed on 24 April 1872 to the bureaucratic position of inspector of army units stationed in the provinces of São Paulo, Santa Catarina and Espírito Santo.
 On 27 August, he became the inspector of the army units in Rio Grande do Sul.
 José Luís remained in that position until 4 May 1878, when he was named military commander of Rio Grande do Sul, a highly prestigious post.

 It is known that José Luís was also a member of the Liberal Party.
 It was common during the Empire of Brazil for high-ranking military officers to pursue political careers while on active duty.
 José Luís was first married to his cousin Maria Francisca Mena Barreto.
-After her death, he married Rita de Cássia de Oliveira Melo, with whom he had daughters and one son, João de Deus Mena Barreto (who as divisional general would play a key role in the Brazilian Revolution of 1930 that led to the rise of Dictator Getúlio Vargas).
+After her death, he married Rita de Cássia de Oliveira Melo, with whom he had daughters and one son, João de Deus Mena Barreto (who as divisional general would play a key role in the Revolution of 1930 that led to the rise of Dictator Getúlio Vargas).

 José Luís died in Porto Alegre on 10 October 1879, while still serving as military commander over his native province.
 He was given solemn funereal honors.
 Alfredo d'Escragnolle Taunay, Viscount of Taunay said that José Luís "had much bravery, beyond competence in arms" and was a good tactician who remained unshakably calm in battles.
 Historian Gustavo Barroso regarded him a valorous and brave officer, the member of the Mena Barreto family who had most distinguished himself through his own merits.